Virginia Tech® home

 Project Global Officer, better known as Project GO, promotes critical language education, study abroad, and intercultural dialogue opportunities for Reserve Officer Training Corps students.
 A Department of Defense program, it is sponsored by the Defense Language and National Security Education Office and administered by the Institute of International Education.

 Virginia Tech’s Modern and Classical Languages and Literatures department has received Project GO grant funding since 2012, and is now in its fourth funding cycle.
-These scholarship funds provide six or eight weeks of fully funded, summer study-abroad for ROTC students, additional sections of critical language courses, and extracurricular programming.
+These scholarship funds provide seven or eight weeks of fully funded, summer study-abroad for ROTC students, additional sections of critical language courses, and extracurricular programming.

-The 2023 Project GO program at Virginia Tech includes funding for both Arabic and Russian programs of study.
+The 2024 Project GO program at Virginia Tech includes funding for both Arabic and Russian programs of study.
 ROTC scholarship students will study Russian in Daugavpils, Latvia, and Arabic scholarship students will study in Nizwa, Oman.

 At a Glance